sachinkum/UbuStant/README.md

 An Ubuntu Assistant that "listens" to you.

 Status:
 Chats with the user via speech and text.
-Needs porting to Python 3.
+Works on Python 2.7.
+Porting to Python 3.4 in progress.